anuragshakti/Data-Science-Capstone-Project-Car-Price-Prediction-/README.md

 based on various features using machine learning techniques.

-Dataset: The dataset used for this project is sourced from \[CAR DETAILS\](https://www.example.com).
+Dataset: The dataset used for this project is sourced from \[CAR DETAILS\].
 It contains information about cars, including their specifications and selling prices.

 Files: - data_preparation.ipynb: Jupyter Notebook file for data loading,